UbiCastTeam/python-video-converter/README.md

 and `ffprobe` tools should be installed on the system separately, with all the codec and format support you require.

-If you need to compile and install the tools manually, have a look at the example script `test/install-ffmpeg.sh` (used for automated test suite).
-It may or may not be useful for your requirements, so don't just blindly run it - check that it does what you need first.

 ## Authors and Copyright

 Copyright &copy; 2011-2013.
 Python Video Converter contributors.
 See the